 Increasing efficiency and productivity at work is a key benefit of business process automation.
 Additionally, they facilitate orderly and prompt customer service at all levels.

 Every organization has its business processes.
-Value is delivered to customers and revenue is generated by business processes.
+Value is delivered to customers and business processes generate revenue.